 The origin of cholera in Haiti also raises questions.
-United Nations peacekeeping troops from Nepal may possibly have introduced cholera into Haiti (32).
-Genetic comparison of the Haitian epidemic strain with other strains from around the world suggests that it resembles strains seen in southern Asia and in Nepal (33).
+It has been suggested that United Nations peacekeeping troops from Nepal may have introduced cholera into Haiti (32).
+Genetic comparison of the Haitian epidemic strain with other strains from around the world suggests that it resembles strains seen in southern Asia and African (23) and strains from Nepal (33).
 Although knowing how cholera was introduced into Haiti would not help dampen its spread throughout Hispaniola, the knowledge might help foster disease monitoring and sanitation policies that would prevent such introductions elsewhere (34).

 A continuing challenge facing Haiti is how to manage cholera treatment with limited resources.
 Cholera training for doctors and nurses should be added to clinical curricula.
 By increasing use of ORS and expanding the antimicrobial drug treatment of hospitalized patients, intravenous fluid needs might be decreased, without posing an undue risk for antimicrobial drug resistance.
-Focusing on supply chain logistics is critical to ensuring the maintenence of tenuous buffer stocks of supplies.
+Focusing on supply chain logistics is critical to ensuring the maintenance of tenuous buffer stocks of supplies.